Raja Ranichi Ga Jodi

-Raja Ranichi Ga Jodi is an Indian Marathi language television series which aired on Colors Marathi. which is a loose adaptation of Colors Kannada Highly rated successful show Mangala Gowri Maduve which is a sequel of Putta gowri maduve.It starred Maniraj Pawar and Shivani Sonar in lead roles.
+Raja Ranichi Ga Jodi is an Indian Marathi language television series which aired on Colors Marathi.
+It starred Maniraj Pawar and Shivani Sonar in lead roles.
 It premiered from 18 December 2019 and ended on 12 November 2022 completing 841 episodes.
 The show is written by Chinmay Mandlekar.

 Plot

 Sanjivani lives with her parents and her two elder sisters.
 The eldest of which is married and pregnant, but stays in the house along with her husband.
 Her father Panjabrao has lots of debt hanging over his head.
 He is a miser and cunning man who tries to exploit money from people, even from Sanjivani's in-laws.
 He took a loan from Aabasaheb Dhale-Patil for his middle daughter Swarangi's foreign education, but Aabasaheb makes an agreement with Panjabrao that after his daughter Swarangi returns from foreign, she has to marry his younger son Ranjit Dhale-Patil, who is an IPS Officer.

 At the same time, Sanjivani is running her own secret business with her friend Moni called "Kalyani Papad Udyog" to help her family financially.
 Ranjit catches Sanjivani while breaking the traffic rules.
 She lies and tells him that her brother is in hospital.
 Actually, Ranjit is on the way to meet her elder sister Swarangi for discussion of marriage.
 Ranjit gets to know that Sanjivani and Swarangi are sisters and they do not have a brother.
 After some days, Sanjivani and Ranjit are compelled to marry under circumstances.
 Their marriage ends up in a pickle when it is found out that Sanjivani was not of legal age when she got married at 17, and that the year of her true birthdate of 18 September 2002 was fraudulently falsified to 2001 by her father for that reason.